SaltyGoo/saltygoo.github.io/class/fi_centaur.md

 <img align="right" width=230px  src="https://free.clipartof.com/676-Free-Clipart-Of-A-Centaur.jpg">

 <ins>Starting Equipment</ins><br>
-Two of the following: a Bow (and a quiver of arrows), a Saddle, or four Wine Bottles.
+A Bow (and a quiver of arrows), a Saddle, and four Wine Bottles.

 <ins>Starting Skills</ins><br>
 Your choice of Mythology, Great Outdoors or Archery.